Trust and Corporate Service Providers (“TCSP”) Handbook

 The handbook is only produced in an online format.
 Isle of Man legislation is also available online at https://www.legislation.gov.im/cms/.
 Paper copies of statutory documents (original, un-amended, legislation) may be obtained from the Tynwald Library, by quoting the SD number shown at the top of each document.

-In case of any query, please contact the Fiduciaries Supervision team at the Authority
+In case of any query, please contact the Fiduciaries Supervision team at the Authority.
+See contact list here.

 2.1 The primary legislation governing TCSP activities in or from the Isle of Man is the Financial Services Act 2008.

-The following secondary legislation is made under powers contained in the Financial Services Act 2008.
-Where this secondary legislation has been amended, the “as amended” version is shown:
+The Secondary legislation is made under powers contained in the Financial Services Act 2008.
+It can be found on a central table here.
+Where this secondary legislation has been amended, the “as amended” version is shown.

 3. Guidance applicable to TCSP activities